About Assimilate IP

 Our training courses are designed to improve your understanding and to give you the practical skills you need to work confidently with IPRs to meet your business objectives.

 We believe that the best way of sharing our knowledge and experience is in small, interactive groups, combining a mixture of presentations with case studies and group exercises to encourage discussion and reinforce learning.
+We also love to share our expertise through our blog.

 On completion of our courses, you will have gained a deeper understanding of IP law and IPRs, helping you to make informed decisions and giving you the confidence and practical skills to apply your knowledge in a professional capacity.